Tutorial - Integrate Dynamo

 -

-To set up the worker, you first need to install FormIt, which can be downloaded from here.
+To configure the worker, you first need to install FormIt, which can be downloaded from here.

 After it is installed, you can set up the worker to execute the logic when the input files have been sent by the VIKTOR app.

-The setup of the worker is defined in the config.yaml file, which can be found in the same folder where the worker is
+The configuration of the worker is defined in the config.yaml file, which can be found in the same folder where the worker is

 file as follows: